 La Semeuse: The Premier Swiss Coffee Roaster Since 1900

-Superior Freshness: Our mountain-air cooling process locks in flavor immediately after the roast.
+- Superior Freshness: A specialized mountain-air cooling process locks in the flavor immediately after the roast is complete.

-Preserved Aromatics: Lower heat prevents the delicate essential oils from burning off, keeping the complex floral and chocolate notes intact.
+- Preserved Aromatics: The gentle, lower heat prevents delicate essential oils from burning off, keeping the complex floral and chocolate notes completely intact.

-Low-Acid Profile: The gentle heat eliminates the harsh tannins and irritants that cause bitterness, resulting in a digestible, stomach-friendly coffee.
+- Low-Acid Profile: The cooler roasting temperature eliminates the harsh tannins and irritants that cause bitterness, resulting in a highly digestible, stomach-friendly coffee.

-The Gold Standard of Purity: Bio Suisse & Fairtrade
+The Gold Standard of Purity: Bio Suisse & Chemical-Free Decaf

 Comparing Certifications